Followed by perfect sunny 70 degree days.

 Adapted from the Huckleberry cookbook

 **The Sunny Paris seasoning I used in this recipe is absolutely delicious and should be a staple in your pantry, but if you don’t feel like buying it, feel free to use a blend of dried basil, dried parsley, dried tarragon and onion powder to replicate it.
 A touch of dried chives are great if you’ve got them.
 Honestly, any bright dried herbs will work here.
+It also happens to be best when enjoyed with a cup of coffee Rusty Dog Coffee!

 Takes 1 hour